 Do not inadvertently take on the inspection responsibilities of a separate specialist consultant.
 When certifying a payment claim or practical completion where you need to rely on a consultant’s input, we recommend that you include additional qualifications and limitations on your decision, where you are relying on information or certification provided by a consultant.
 There may be scenarios where you cannot properly make your decision or issue a notice or certificate because there has not been an in-person inspection by a specialist consultant and they haven’t been able to provide the information you need to make a fully informed decision.

-If in doubt, we recommend that you don’t issue a certificate or other notice.
+If in doubt, we recommend that you don’t issue a certificate or other notice, but always know and comply with the contractual time limits and the requirements for giving a different notice or instruction, if you are not issuing a certificate of practical completion.
 Be aware that additional costs may be incurred by the parties if you need to delay or cannot issue a required certificate or notice.

 If you are delayed or cannot properly issue a certificate or notice required under the construction contract, this may entitle the builder to claim for delay costs.
 This may be necessary and unavoidable in some scenarios, to manage the risks outlined above, of incorrectly or prematurely certifying practical completion.

-For example, if a notice in relation to practical completion is not issued within time, the contractor may make a claim to adjust the contract for the delay and any loss, expense or damage associated with the failure to issue the notice.
+For example, if the architect doesn't issue a notice in relation to practical completion within time, the contractor may make a claim to adjust the contract for the delay and any loss, expense or damage associated with the failure to issue the notice.